-The objectives and purpose of the club are to promote, foster and encourage a spirit of mutual interest and assistance for Jaguar automobile enthusiasts; to promote favorable relationships with the general public; to be a technical guidepost to Jaguar owners; to be a social organization; to exchange ideas; and to promote and demonstrate driving proficiency and safe driving habits in accordance with applicable laws.
+The objectives and purpose of the Delaware Valley Jaguar Club (DVJC) are to promote, foster and encourage a spirit of mutual interest and assistance for Jaguar automobile enthusiasts; to promote favorable relationships with the general public; to be a technical guidepost to Jaguar owners; to be a social organization; to exchange ideas; and to promote and demonstrate driving proficiency and safe driving habits in accordance with applicable laws.
 The DVJC is organized for pleasure, recreation, and other similar nonprofit purposes.

 Who We Are